Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: The (monotonic) bend number of maximal outerplanar graphs

-We close this section with a statement on the time complexity of constructing a $B_1$-EPG representation of a maximal outerplanar graph belonging to $B_1$.

-\begin{corollary} Let $G$ be a maximal outerplanar graph with $n$ vertices.
-It can be decided in $O(n^2)$ time whether $G$ is $B_1$-EPG.
-In the positive case a $B_1$-EPG representation of $G$ can be constructed in $O(n^2)$ time. \end{corollary} \begin{proof}
+\autoref{out_tri_in_b1} and \autoref{cor:Recognition max out plan B1 quadratic} imply that it can be decided in $O(n^2)$ time whether a given maximal outerplanar graph $G$ of order $n$ is $B_1$-EPG.
+Furthermore, \autoref{alg: b1 con out} can be implemented to run in $O(n)$ time for an input graph $G$ of order $n$.
+Thus, a $B_1$-EPG representation of a $B_1$-EPG maximal outerplanar graph $G$ of order $n$ can be constructed in $O(n^2)$ time.